pellungrobe/XAI-course_2024/README.md

 # XAI-course_2024
-Repository for the XAI Course of Prof. Fosca Giannotti
+Repository for the XAI-lib used in the Course of Prof. Fosca Giannotti This minimal version was created and tested for newer python versions and environments by Roberto Pellungrini

-Fork of the original By Francesca Naretto and Francesco Bodria

-Refactoring, bug fixes, and new hands-on by Roberto Pellungrini.